Berry College: Admissions

-Tuition

-Berry College's tuition is $38,430 a year, before any financial aid, grants, or scholarships.
-In 2021, tuition increased 1.9%, from $37,720 in 2020 to the current rate of $38,430.
-On average, college tuition rises about 3 percent a year.

-Berry College has the same tuition for Georgia residents as for students from other states and international students.

-In addition to tuition, students at Berry can expect to pay around $13,620 a year for room and board, which covers the cost of on-campus housing and a meal plan.
-Students who live off campus but still want to eat on campus can pay $6,180 a year for a meal plan.

 Berry College Elementary and Middle School

 Berry College Elementary and Middle School is a private school located on Berry College's mountain campus across from Frost Chapel.
-Established in 1977, the school was initially called the Berry College Academy - which held a variety of students from preschool to high school.
-The academy was meant to follow British enfant school practices.
+Established in 1977, the school was initially called the Berry College Academy, educating a variety of students from preschool to high school.
+The academy was meant to follow British infant school practices.
 Using a Lilly Foundation Grant, the school was called the Early Learning Center in the Westcott Building and taught kindergarten and first grade students.
 Furthermore, the high school students were engaged in Bible study.

 Berry abruptly closed the academy in 1983, and all 144 students left to attend school elsewhere.
 In 1988, the school moved locations from the Westcott Building to Hamrick Hall, where it is now located.
 By this time the age range had expanded to teach children up until fifth grade.
 Since 2002, it has enrolled students in up to the eighth grade.
 A year later, the older students were moved from Hamrick Hall to the newly built Cook Building on Main Campus to form their own separate middle school.
 A series of reunion events were held for former students, parents, teachers and directors in 2007 for the thirty year anniversary.
 The names of the schools were merged into one, Berry College Elementary and Middle School.

 In 2015, the school was home to 129 elementary and middle school students with a 1:12 teacher to student ratio.
 During the 180 days in the school year, the students attend class for seven hours compared to the normal six for other elementary schools in the area.
 The Middle Schoolers were also known for annually producing short films, with the eighth graders receiving a "Martha" award for their achievements.